-Aspen U Speaker Series With Clay Fong
+Aspen U Speaker Series With Quincy Shannon

 Clay Fong: A Short History of Race, Class and Housing in Boulder Clay critically examines the threads that have led to Boulder’s lack of affordability and diversity.
 These qualities are not unique to Boulder, and many other towns in the American West—Aspen included—share a similar story.
 Starting with the displacement of indigenous peoples to modern environmental regulations hindering inclusivity, Boulder’s history is underscored by acts that intentionally and unintentionally undermined racial and economic equity.
 What lies ahead?
 A possible path forward includes taking a hard look at how decisions impact racial equity and making affordable housing a top priority.